 When it comes to Jumbo debt-to-income ratio requirements, you will see a wide range of levels between Jumbo home loan lenders.
 That’s because mortgage lenders are underwriting the loan application to their guidelines (rather than VA, FHA, or Conforming home loan guidelines).

 If your DTI ratio is below 40%, you should be able to meet most Jumbo home loan debt-to-income requirements.
-If your DTI ratio is higher than 40%, you still should be fine, provided you have solid compensating factors and your DTI is still below 45%.
+If your DTI ratio is higher than 40%, you should still be fine, provided you have solid compensating factors and your DTI is still below 45%.

 When you calculate your DTI ratio, it’s important to remember that you need to include your total housing payment.
 Your total monthly housing payment consists of the following3;